Skip to content

 Network Interface Metrics

-Use ebpf technology to collect TCP/UDP connection information from host network interfaces
+Use ebpf technology to collect tcp/udp connection information for the host's network interface.

 1. Install the ebpf plugin